carb-manager/cm-flutter-assignment/README.md

 ## Getting Started

-We will use a free API service called [Finnhub](https://finnhub.io/); it is necessary to generate your API Key for this purpose.
+You will use a free API service called [Finnhub](https://finnhub.io/); you will need to generate an API Key for this purpose.

-**But it isn't necessary to share it.**
+**When you submit your test you do not need to share your private key with us.**

 ## Recommendations

 **About your process**

-If the assignment outcome will be shared in a git versioned repository, it is recommended to share its progress through commit history.
-This helps us get to know your process.
+If your share your assignment from a git repository, please maintain your commit history.
+This will help us see your process.

 **About the project design strategy**

-You can use your own _(MVC, MVP, MVVM, etc)_.
-It is good to start easy and then make the refinements to reach your desired structure and outcome.
+You can use your own strategy or one of the following if you chose _(MVC, MVP, MVVM, etc)_.
+It is good idea to start easy and then make any refinements to reach the desired structure and outcome.

 **About the state management**

-You can choose any of them _(Lift state, ChangeNotifier, provider, BLoC, bloc, rxDart, etc)_, this assignment might not be the best case to implement any of them, but it shouldn't hold you from showing your beloved states.
+Again, you can use your own state management or one of the following _(Lift state, ChangeNotifier, provider, BLoC, bloc, rxDart, etc)_.
+This assignment might not be the best case to implement any of them, but it shouldn't prevent you from showing off your beloved states skills!

 ## Explanation

-The assignment is about providing a two-way communication between the app and a provided `html` file mounted inside a webview.
+The assignment is about creating a two-way communication between the app and a webview mounting the provided `html` file.

-We will be connecting to the [Websocket Trades](https://finnhub.io/docs/api/websocket-trades) service from Finnhub, and send the retrieved Stock updates from the application to the webview.
+You will be connecting to the [Websocket Trades](https://finnhub.io/docs/api/websocket-trades) service from Finnhub, and send the retrieved Stock updates from the application to the webview.

 ## Sequence Diagram